terraform-ibm-modules/terraform-ibm-app-configuration/solutions/fully-configurable/README.md

-# IBM Cloud App Configuration Fully Configurable DA
+# Cloud automation of App Configuration

-This Terraform configuration provides a fully deployable architecture for setting up IBM Cloud App Configuration along with:

-- A Resource Group
+This solution supports provisioning and configuring the following infrastructure:

 - App Config instance and collections
-- Optional Context-Based Restrictions (CBR)
+- Optional context-based restrictions (CBR)